 Who Likes What…?

-From Scandi-loving Scots to Retro-reviving Londoners, the UK regional home style preferences have been revealed and they’re far more variable thank you might think…
+From Scandi-loving Scots to Retro-reviving Londoners, Wayfair has spent time Mapping UK Home Style by Region and they’re far more variable thank you might think…

 Article by Nadia McCowan Hill, Wayfair resident style advisor